blazium-engine/blazium-docs/tutorials/performance/gpu_optimization.rst

 Texture compression
 ~~~~~~~~~~~~~~~~~~~

-By default, Godot compresses textures of 3D models when imported using video RAM
+By default, Blazium compresses textures of 3D models when imported using video RAM
 (VRAM) compression.
 Video RAM compression isn't as efficient in size as PNG or
 JPG when stored, but increases performance enormously when drawing large enough
 textures.